Simply Self-Healing with Amy B. Scher

 Amy had three offices in California when she first started her private practice — completely booked from day one — and within weeks she realized: this is not formulaic.
 Every single person needed to start somewhere different.
 Nervous system for one.
 A core belief for another.
 A trauma from age two for someone else.

 Your healing path is yours alone.
-And that's not frustrating — that's actually the gift.
+And that's not frustrating — that's the gift.
 You can't go wrong.
 You just follow the breadcrumbs.
 Do the thing in front of you.
 Ask yourself what's next.
 Trust that even on the windiest path — you will end up exactly where you're supposed to be.

 The most power we have is in the now.